 If you have to take a long drive at night, make sure you swap drivers frequently or take plenty of breaks to relax your eyes.
 If you're going to be driving through the day and need to continue driving as night falls, take a break until your eyes adjust so that you'll be in a better position to drive effectively.

 In most cases, the TheraSpecs standard indoor tint is not legal for night driving.
 However, we can do an “extra light” application of our precision tint with anti-reflective coating to help combat the nasty lights and glare of driving at night.
-Although we would have to special order these with our optical lab which could take up to 15 business days, there is no extra cost to the customer for “extra light” lenses (non prescription) in a TheraSpecs frame.
-AR coating will add $45 to the final price.
+These specialty lenses in one of our frames only cost an additional $20 per pair (non prescription, no additional coatings), depending on the chosen frame style.
+The AR coating will add $45 to the final price.
+Note: These are special ordered through our optical lab, which means it can take approximately 3 weeks before they are completed.

 You can order "extra light" / night driving lenses in one of our frames by filling out the form at https://www.theraspecs.com/extra ➜